 Holyhead Ferry Port

-Getting to Holyhead ferry port by car or public transport
+Getting to Holyhead ferry port

-You can reach Holyhead via the A55 dual carriageway, also known as the North Wales Expressway.
+By road, you can reach Holyhead via the A55 dual carriageway, also known as the North Wales Expressway.
 Near the end of this route, you'll see the first (green) signs indicating directions to the ferry terminals of both companies.

 - Upon reaching the roundabout at the end of the A55, take the third exit on the left, which essentially continues straight on the same road.